Global Energy Politics POLITIC4168

 By the end of this course students will be able to:

-■ Demonstrate a working knowledge of the political economy and geography of different sources of energy, and how these have developed over time;
+■ Demonstrate knowledge of the political economy and geography of different sources of energy

-■ Apply relevant concepts and theories to analyse the complex interactions between political, economic, environmental and technical aspects of energy systems;
+■ Examine the interactions between political, economic, environmental and technical aspects of energy systems

 Minimum Requirement for Award of Credits